 - You still have your current passport in your possession, and it hasn’t been damaged (normal wear and tear is generally okay.)

 - Your passport was issued no more than 15 years ago, and it was issued after your 16th birthday.

 - If you’ve changed your name since it was issued, you have legal documents like a marriage certificate or divorce decree to support that request.

 If any of the statements above don’t apply to you, you need to apply in person, just like the first time.
 See How to Apply for a New Passport for details.

 Required Passport Renewal Documents and Fees

-If you are eligible to apply by mail, all you’ll need is a completed copy of passport renewal form DS-82 along with your current passport, one new passport photo and name change documents, if applicable.
-Send these in to the address on the form, along with $130 for the passport renewal fees.
+If you are eligible to apply by mail, all you’ll need is a completed copy of passport renewal form DS-82 along with your current passport, one new passport photo, and name change documents, if applicable.
+Send these to the address on the form, along with $130 for the passport renewal fees.
 Add an additional $30 if you would like a wallet-sized passport card in addition to your passport book, and another $60 if you need expedited processing.

 Processing Time for a Passport Renewal

-If you applied for regular routine processing, you may have to wait up to 10 weeks to get your passport.
-For expedited processing under normal travel circumstances, you should allow up to 7 weeks.
+If you applied for regular routine processing, you may have to wait up to 8 weeks to get your passport.
+For expedited processing under normal travel circumstances, you should allow up to 3 weeks.
 If you need your passport sooner than that, you have two options.
 The first is to make an appointment at one of the country’s regional passport agencies.
-The second is to use a private passport expediting company like RushMyPassport to expedite your application, no appointment or additional travel needed.
+The second is to use a private passport expediting company like RushMyPassport to expedite your application, no appointment or additional travel is needed.
 We personally deliver your paperwork to the Department of State, for processing in as little as one week!